 - Pump quality.
 Look for a two-speed pump.
 A two-speed pump serves two functions.
 At low speed, the pump is continuously circulating the water in order to help with heating and filtration.
 When operating at higher speed, the pump then powers the jets.
 While at low speed, a quality pump is very cost effective.

 - Heater size.
-Hot tubs systems are either 120v or 240v.
+Hot tub systems are either 120v or 240v.
 Both types are able to keep your water warm year-round.
 The biggest benefit of 240v hot tubs for some is the fact that they do initially heat the tub much faster than a 120v tub.
-Between the two, 120v tubs are the lower cost option.
+Between the two, 120v tubs are the lower-cost option.